 - The lender sold the property for = £120,000

 - Outstanding debt = £15,000

-If you’ve still got outstanding debt once the property has been sold and you’re still paying this off, then this makes it even more difficult to obtain a mortgage.
+If you’ve still got an outstanding debt once the property has been sold and you’re still paying this off, it makes getting a mortgage even more difficult.
 That being said, don’t give up hope until you’ve spoken to a specialist mortgage advisor.

 Reasons for repossession

 The reason you were repossessed is also another factor that lenders may consider.
 For instance, you may have been a victim of fraud or faced very difficult circumstances.
-Nonetheless, some lenders will flat out decline you irrelevant of why you were repossessed.
+Nonetheless, some lenders will flat out decline you despite the reasons on why you were repossessed.

 Lenders may require evidence to support your application to help in their assessment.
 A specialist advisor may be able to present this in a particular manner to lenders, greatly improving your chances of being approved.
 That’s why expert mortgage advice is so important, as we know exactly who to place your mortgage with and how to present your application.